RiseVision/rise-react-wallet/docs/managing-translations.md

 ![Update button location in Files tab](crowdin-settings-files.png)

-## Importing translated string from Crowdin
+## Importing translated strings from Crowdin

 Go to project settings on Crowdin.
 From there you want to use the "Build & Download" button to get a zip file with the latest translations for all languages.